okinawabob/um/ifsm201.md

 |   | #16 Functions  | #16 Functions
 |   | #22 Charts | #23 Charts

-### Activities this week

-#### Assignment 2: Spreadsheets (Personal Budget)
+### Assignment 2: Spreadsheets (Personal Budget)

 - Work through Assignment 2 - Spreadsheets as described in the attached PDF documents below.
 Submit only Asgn2-*YourName*.xlsx file and verify this by ***not hiding* extensions of known file types** on your computer and open the file in MS Excel.
 The file **Asgn2-*YourName*.xlsx** Must be uploaded and submitted on **<abbr title="Learning Experience Online">LEO</abbr> Assignments** before next class.
 The assignment will be graded based on doing all described steps and meeting the described requirements.
   - [Assignment 2 - Personal Budget]({{site.baseurl}}/assets/ifsm201/Asgn2-Budget.pdf "Right click this link and open in new tab")
   - [Assignment 2 - Budget Sample.pdf]({{site.baseurl}}/assets/ifsm201/Asgn2-Budget-Sample.pdf "Right click this link and open in new tab")
   {: .pdf}
-{: .check}
+{: todo}

 #### Quiz 3 must be completed before our next class

-- **Quiz 3 Software and Spreadsheets** found at **<abbr title="Learning Experience Online">LEO</abbr> Quizzes** contain multiple choice questions.
+- The **<abbr title="Learning Experience Online">LEO</abbr> Quizzes** contain multiple choice questions.
 You must be logged into LEO to take the quiz and they are timed so allocate 90 minutes for the quiz.
 If you walk away and the quiz times out you will receive a zero on that quiz.
-{: .check}
+{: .todo}

 #### Academic Integrity Tutorial must be completed before Week 6

 - Begin working through the Academic Integrity Tutorial this week.
 This tutorial is not due until Week 6, but you must score a 90% or higher on the Academic Integrity Tutorial quiz to pass which may take several attempts at this quiz.
-The Academic Integrity Tutorial hyperlink is at: <http://www.umuc.edu/current-students/learning-resources/academic-integrity/tutorial/index.cfm>
+The Academic Integrity Tutorial hyperlink is at: <http://www.umuc.edu/current-students/learning-resources/academic-integrity/tutorial/index.cfm>.
 After receiving 90% or above you need to download the certificate as a PDF file and upload to its assignment folder.
 {: .check}

 If you have any questions about the class or assignments feel free to post in the